Hannyyoop/ICT105-PowerPuff-MVP/README.md

 During Lab 6, the team transitioned from user interface design to backend structural planning by establishing our Feature-Requirement and Feature-Value mapping.
 We focused on aligning our wireframe layouts with our core functional requirements and user stories to ensure every screen directly solves a real user problem.
 By evaluating each feature's user and operational value, we successfully prioritized our MVP deliverables and identified areas in our admin workflow that need further refinement.

+During Lab 7, the team moved from internal feature mapping to external traction planning, applying Lean Analytics frameworks.
+We built an interactive high-fidelity prototype that simulates the entire lifecycle of a reservation—from browsing availability and selecting a time slot to completing the booking form and checking the reservation status.
+Concurrently, we formulated an MVP validation experiment framework to track user interaction, ensuring we gather maximum validated learning with minimum operational effort.

 ## Next Step

-Moving into Lab 7, the team moved from internal feature mapping to external traction planning, applying Lean Analytics frameworks.
-Focusing on the core concept of "stickiness before scale," we are defining our venture’s One Metric That Matters (OMTM)—specifically tracking the percentage of repeat student room bookings weekly.
-The team is designing a structured validation experiment to track user interaction, ensuring we gather maximum validated learning with minimum operational effort before writing code.
+Moving into Lab 8, the team will execute our MVP validation experiment and analyze user testing feedback.
+Following the approach outlined in the Smart Campus Lost-and-Found System case study, we will run user tests to see if students can easily find rooms, select time slots, and track booking statuses.
+We will then build our own equivalent project data files under /data/validation-results-sample.csv and /data/validation-results-analytics.xlsx to systematically track user success rates and identify workflow friction points before final development.